forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 **Expected Results:** Should login to ServiceNow UI
 **Actual Results:**

-10. Repeat the proccess of filling the Test Step with the following information, and press insert and stay on the top bar.
+10. Repeat the process of filling the Test Step with the following information, and press **insert and stay** on the top bar.

 **Number:** 2
 **Description:** Navigate to Incidents > Create New